 The forefoot energy return is equally excellent, giving the shoe a smooth, rolling ride when cruising at steady paces.
 It doesn't feel overly explosive or aggressive, offering a noticeable rebound across a wide range of efforts, particularly during tempo and marathon efforts.

-The heel cushioning is superb.
-The IncrediRun foam compresses easily and absorbs impact well even at higher forces, helping reduce fatigue for heel strikers and runners who need a bit more rearfoot protection when their form starts to break down.
+The heel cushioning is impressive.
+The IncrediRun foam compresses easily and absorbs impact well, even at higher forces, helping reduce fatigue for heel strikers and runners who need a bit more rearfoot protection when their form starts to break down.
 This makes the shoe more forgiving for long-distance efforts.

-The forefoot delivers amazing cushioning, offering a very protective and plush experience underfoot.
+The forefoot delivers great cushioning, offering a very protective and plush experience underfoot.
 It compresses deeply at all force levels, especially benefiting forefoot strikers and those aiming for smoother transitions at marathon paces.

-The heel is very soft across all tested force levels, being among the less firm super shoes on the market.
-This helps with comfort but comes at the cost of stability, especially under fatigue.
+The heel is very soft when you step in, but it does firm up considerably as force is applied.
+This overall softness helps with comfort but comes at the cost of stability, especially under fatigue.
 Runners who rely on rearfoot structure may find the ride less controlled during long efforts or on tired legs.